 Do you exercise regularly and eat a healthy diet, but still shy away from throwing on the ol' bikini?
 When you reach for a coverup, do you prefer one that hides, well…pretty much everything?
 Have no fear; I'm here to help.
-Today I'm sharing a few dietary tips to help you avoid last-minute puffiness, so you can get bikini-ready in no time.
+Today I'm sharing a few dietary tips to help you avoid last-minute puffiness, so you can get a bikini-ready body in no time.

 Cutting the following items from your diet for a short period of time won't necessarily cause you to lose weight.
 However, you will shed excess water and eliminate bloating, which means you'll look leaner and better in your swimsuit!

 Cut your salt intake by not adding any extra salt to your food — hide your salt shaker if necessary — and by cutting out as many processed foods as possible.
 Deli meats and canned soups are foods many assume are healthy, but they actually contain high amounts of sodium.
 Check the label on all processed foods and avoid any with high sodium levels.
-Even better, just stick to fresh foods!
+Even better, just stick to fresh, whole foods!

 You probably know this by now, but soda has no redeeming health qualities.
 It's particularly bad if you want to look good in a bikini, because the carbonation in soda can cause unnecessary belly bulge.
 Do your body a favor and ditch the soft drinks for good!

-3. SUGAR: High levels of sugar can cause you to gain weight over time, but did you know fructose and sorbitol — sweeteners found naturally in many fruits and veggies — can cause bloating (source)?
+High levels of sugar can cause you to gain weight over time, but did you know fructose and sorbitol — sweeteners found naturally in many fruits and veggies — can cause bloating?
 Avoid eating fruits high in these sugars, such as peaches, oranges, apples, and pears.

-4. GUM: While it may seem like a good idea to keep your mouth occupied with gum so you won't stuff it with fattening foods, that isn't always the case.
+While it may seem like a good idea to keep your mouth occupied with gum so you won't stuff it with fattening foods, that isn't always the case.
 Gum often contains sugar and high-fructose corn syrup, both mentioned above as a no-no. Plus, when you're chewing gum, you're swallowing air…and that causes bloating.

 What is raffinose, you may ask?
 It's another type of sugar naturally occurring in many foods, but it is also known to cause bloating.
 The most common culprits are beans, broccoli, asparagus, cabbage, and kale.

 I hope these tips help you feel a little more confident when the time comes to rock a bikini.
 After all…confidence is the best accessory a girl can own!
 Please let me know in the comments if you have any questions.